boezzz/ridewithgps-mcp/README.md

 ### Route Management
 - **get_routes**: Retrieve a paginated list of routes owned by the authenticated user, ordered by updated_at descending
+> ⚠️ **Known Limitation:** This tool can only access routes that you personally own. **Routes that are shared with you but belong to other people will not appear in your results.**
+If you want to use a shared route with this server, please make a copy of it into your own RideWithGPS account first.

-- **get_route_details**: Retrieve full details for a specific route including track points, course points, and points of interest
+- **get_route_details**: Retrieve full details for a specific route including track points, course points, and points of interest.
+You can find the available list of information [here](https://github.com/ridewithgps/developers/blob/master/reference/routes_and_trips.md)

 ### Trip & Activity Data
 - **get_trips**: Retrieve a paginated list of trips owned by the authenticated user, ordered by updated_at descending
-- **get_trip_details**: Retrieve full details for a specific trip including track points and performance data
+- **get_trip_details**: Retrieve full details for a specific trip including track points and performance data.
+You can find the available list of information [here](https://github.com/ridewithgps/developers/blob/master/reference/routes_and_trips.md)

 ### User Profile
 - **get_current_user**: Retrieve profile information for the authenticated user